aom1997/Machine-Learning-Sample/README.md

-# 🏥 Medicare DME Fraud Detection — PU Learning Pipeline
+# Medicare DME Fraud Detection — ML Pipeline

-> Detecting fraudulent Durable Medical Equipment (DME) claims in Medicare using **Positive-Unlabeled (PU) Learning** — a machine learning approach designed for real-world fraud detection where confirmed fraud labels are scarce but reliable.
+> Detecting fraudulent Durable Medical Equipment (DME) claims in Medicare using machine learning.
+The project includes two modeling approaches: a **Positive-Unlabeled (PU) Learning** pipeline for settings where confirmed fraud labels are scarce, and a production-grade **LightGBM** classifier registered to MLflow.

 ---

-## 🔍 Problem Statement
+## Problem Statement

 Traditional supervised fraud detection requires a clean set of both positive (fraud) and negative (legitimate) labels.
 In practice, **we only have a small set of confirmed fraud claims** — the rest are unlabeled, not confirmed clean.
-Training a standard binary classifier on this data would introduce massive label noise.
+Training a standard binary classifier on this data introduces massive label noise.

+This project addresses that challenge in two stages:

-This project applies **PU Learning** to treat confirmed fraud as the positive class and all unlabeled claims as an unknown mixture, allowing the model to learn fraud patterns without assuming unlabeled = legitimate.
+1. **PU Learning** (`DME_TrainingData.ipynb` + `DME_PULearning.ipynb`) — treats confirmed fraud as reliable positives and all unlabeled claims as an unknown mixture, learning fraud patterns without assuming unlabeled = legitimate.
+2. **LightGBM production model** (`DME_Features_Pipeline.ipynb` + `DME_Model_Training_Pipeline.ipynb`) — trained on labeled data from BigQuery at scale using PySpark on Databricks, with MLflow model registry for production serving.

 ---

-## 🏗️ Pipeline Architecture
+## Pipeline Architecture

 ```
-Medicare Claims Data (SQL Server)
+Medicare Claims Data
         │
-        ▼
-┌─────────────────────────────┐
-│   Data Extraction & Staging  │  ← CCLF6 Part B DME claims (2019–2025)
-│   temp_zeming.dbo.dme        │    Filtered to assigned beneficiaries
-└─────────────────────────────┘
+        ├── SQL Server (CCLF6 Part B, 2019–2025)        ← PU Learning pipeline
+        └── Google BigQuery (ML_DATASETS, 2021–2025)     ← LightGBM pipeline
         │
         ▼
 ┌─────────────────────────────────────────────────────┐
 │              Feature Engineering (5 Levels)          │
 │                                                      │
 │  • Claim Level        — amounts, CPT codes, dates    │
 │  • Beneficiary Level  — utilization history          │
 │  • Billing NPI Level  — provider behavior patterns   │